Conflux-Chain/conflux-developer-site/docs/v2-hardfork/evm-space-guide.md

 ### Installing Fluent

-Fluent is a Conflux-compatible wallet that supports multiple chains, such as Bitcoin, Ethereu, and Binance SmartChain.
+Fluent is a new wallet for Conflux.

-1. Go to http://fluentwallet.org and download and install the Fluent wallet.
+1. Go to http://fluentwallet.com and download and install the Fluent wallet.
 2. Create a new wallet from Fluent.
 This wallet will be your **Conflux wallet**.

 ### Installing MetaMask